ucberkeley/moocchat/README.md

 * [CodeClimate code
 quality](https://codeclimate.com/github/ucberkeley/moocchat) for this project

-Notes
+## To use DB
-To access db in sqlite do the following: sqlite3 db/development.sqlite3
+To access db in sqlite do the following:

-Notes
+0. sqlite3 db/development.sqlite3

+## to use selenium for the javascript inside cucumber test
-To use selium to test javascript cucumber do sudo mv chromedriver /usr/bin/ sudo chmod +x /usr/bin/chromedriver
+To use selium to test javascript cucumber do:
+0. sudo mv chromedriver /usr/bin/
+0. sudo chmod +x /usr/bin/chromedriver

-then just cucumber --no-profile and you are all set
+* then just 'cucumber --no-profile' and you are all set